-Welcome to day 7 of my Heart of the Matter 10 Days of… series on Teaching Values to your children.
+Welcome to day 7 of my 10 Days of… series on Teaching Values to your children.
 Let’s get down and dirty with some lesson plans today!

 I’m a very practical gal.
 And, since this is a homeschooling blog, I thought I’d share some super-practical character building lesson ideas that you can easily incorporate into your homeschool.
 They are in no particular order.
 Some can be completed by older children, some by younger children, and many by both.
 Some can even be cooperative – meaning your children can work together.
 Enjoy the ideas as-is or tweak them to suit your needs!